ericvolpone/godot-gridfighter/entities/player/master/README.txt

 		This can be done by going to that mesh and applying weights appropriate by vertex

 	6. Import GLB into Godot
-	7. In the GLB, make sure we are setting Root to Player or Subclass'd player
+	7. In the GLB, make sure we are setting Root Type to Node3D and name to Model
 	8. In the skeleton, choose the Mixamo BoneMap as bonemap and make sure bones are correct
-	9. Load it into a scene and update the Animation Player to use master-anims.tres
+	9. Inherit player.tscn and drag your GLB in
+		Make sure to update the animations library to a unique master anims
 	10. Punch frame currently needs to be set, this is a call method signal in the players emit_punch_frame
 	11. Character should just load!